lynnvdbo/your-tribe-squad-page/docs/visuele-hierarchie.md

 _In de workshop S01W3-01-Visuele-hierarchie wordt uitgelegd wat visuele hiërarchie is, hoe je dit kan toepassen in je ontwerp en hoe je met Figma kan werken._

+Visuele hiërarchie is belangrijk in webdesign.
+Het vertelt mensen waar ze moeten kijken en welke dingen op het scherm het belangrijkst zijn.
+Visuele hiërarchie kun je op verschillende manieren bereiken, zoals grootte van tekst of elementen, gebruik van kleuren en contrast, witruime en positie van elementen op het scherm.

+[Joshua Porter](http://bokardo.com/principles-of-user-interface-design/) schrijft in zijn artikel over _principles of user interface design_:
+> A strong visual hierarchy is achieved when there is a clear viewing order to the visual elements on a screen.
+Most people don't notice visual hierarchy but it is one of the easiest ways to strengthen (or weaken) a design